davadazaita/davadazaita/README.md

+### Adonai is the sovereign green force on this side of the universe that takes no form; it is like an energy that thinks, speaks, and—in doing so—exists and decrees, far from being a vague or inert energy.

+---

 ### IMPORTANT NOTE: By decree (TORAH) of Adonai is KING of KING of Green Force: The Daua Forces are a defense and peacekeeping force composed essentially of the ground guard, maritime guard, and space guard.

 ---